BilgerSF/TechDegree-RandomQuoteGenerator-1/README.md

 # TechDegree-RandomQuoteGenerator-1

-app that displays random famous quotes each time a button is clicked.
+# App Descrition
+App that displays random famous quote by clicking a button.
+Also, this app changes the to a random quote with a random background color
+Automatically after 20 seconds.
+This app was created to show case JavaScript programming skills as well as HTML and CSS.